Southampton-RSG-Training/dirac-version-control/_episodes/02-using-repository.md

 ~~~
 {: .output}

-Now we've generated a key, we can head [back to GitHub](https://github.com) and register the key there.
-Go to [GitHub > Settings > SSH and GPG keys > Add new](https://github.com/settings/ssh/new), and you should see this:
+Now we've generated a key, we can add this to GitHub and register the key there.
+First, visit [GitHub](https://github.com), and make sure you've signed in to your account.
+Once you're signed in, go to [GitHub > Settings > SSH and GPG keys > Add new](https://github.com/settings/ssh/new), and you should see this:

 ![Add New SSH Key]({{ site.url }}{{ site.baseurl }}/fig/02-using-repository/ssh.png)